On this page:

 AI in a CMS is not just about generating content faster.
 The goal is to help organisations create, govern, improve and reuse content more effectively, giving teams practical tools while preserving human oversight.
 This makes AI useful inside real editorial workflows rather than a disconnected chatbot or vendor-specific add-on.

-Drupal is well suited to this challenge because it already manages the complex organisational knowledge that AI systems need: content models, taxonomies, user roles, approvals, revisions, publishing processes, brand standards, policy requirements and accessibility expectations.
+Drupal is well suited to this because it already manages the complex organisational knowledge that AI systems need: content models, taxonomies, user roles, approvals, revisions, publishing processes, brand standards, policy requirements and accessibility expectations.

 The Drupal AI Initiative has helped turn that foundation into a coordinated roadmap for practical AI delivery.